OCB7D2D/OcbDensityHoe/README.md

 EAC (Easy Anti-Cheat) to be turned off!
 There is no server-side only version of this mod as it contains custom code.

+Mod is compatible with Undead Legacy OOTB, but you must rename the mod folder to e.g. `zOcbDensityHoe` to load it after Undead Legacy.

 [![GitHub CI Compile Status][4]][3]

 ## Download and Install